Carpet Salespeople - Be Careful Who You

 can't be held liable for your carpet selection no matter what they may have

-told you or product they may have suggested.
+told you or products they may have suggested or recommended.

 If you agree to buy a certain